Weird Tales: Rural Publishing Corporation

 Henneberger chose Edwin Baird, the editor of Detective Tales, to edit Weird Tales; Farnsworth Wright was first reader, and Otis Adelbert Kline also worked on the magazine, assisting Baird.
 Payment rates were low, usually between a quarter and a half cent per word; the budget went up to one cent per word for the most popular writers.
 Sales were initially poor, and Henneberger soon decided to change the format from the standard pulp size to large pulp, to make the magazine more visible.
 This had little long-term effect on sales, though the first issue at the new size, dated May 1923, was the only one that first year to sell out completely—probably because it contained the first instalment of a popular serial, The Moon Terror, by A.G.
 Birch.

-The magazine lost a considerable amount of money under Baird's editorship: after thirteen issues, the total debt was over $40,000.
+Even before the launch, Rural had incurred higher than expected costs from the printer for the first few issues of Detective Tales.
+After the first issue of Weird Tales, Rural switched to a cheaper printer, but it meant that the magazine began at a financial disadvantage.
+The magazine lost a considerable amount of money under Baird's editorship: after thirteen issues, the total debt was over $40,000 and perhaps as much as $60,000.
 In the meantime, Detective Tales had been retitled Real Detective Tales and was making a profit, as was College Humor.
-Henneberger decided to sell both magazines to Lansinger and invest the money in Weird Tales.
-This did not address the $40,000 in debts, much of which was owed to the magazine's printer.
-The printing company was owned by B. Cornelius, who agreed to Henneberger's suggestion that the debt should be converted to a majority interest in a new company, Popular Fiction Publishing.
-This did not eliminate all of the magazine's debts, but it meant that Weird Tales could continue to publish, and perhaps return to profitability.
-Cornelius agreed that if the magazine ever became profitable enough to repay him the $40,000 he had been owed, he would give up his shares in the company.
-Cornelius became the company treasurer; the business manager was William (Bill) Sprenger, who had been working for Rural Publishing.
-Henneberger had hopes of eventually refinancing the debt with the help of another printer, Hall Printing Company, owned by Robert Eastman.
+Henneberger decided early in 1924 on a reorganization of the editorial staff, which meant that by late spring Baird was no longer actively editing Weird Tales, though for a while he remained on the staff.
+A financial reorganization was also necessary, and Henneberger decided to sell both magazines to Lansinger and invest the money in Weird Tales.
+This did not address the debt, $43,000 of which was owed to the magazine's printer, Cornelius Printing Company.
+Cornelius agreed to an arrangement in which they would control a new company, to be called Popular Fiction Publishing, until the debt was paid off.
+Not all of the magazine's debts were eliminated by this transaction, but it meant that Weird Tales could continue to publish, and perhaps return to profitability.
+The business manager of the new company was William (Bill) Sprenger, who had been working for Rural Publishing.
+Henneberger had hopes of eventually refinancing the debt with the help of another printer, Hall Printing Company, owned by Robert Eastman, though it is not known when Eastman and Henneberger discussed the possibility.